crocs-muni/ECTester/README.md

 Performs ECDSA.
 Useful with `-i / --input [in_file]` to sign the contents of a file.
 Use with `-o / --output [out_file]` to output into a file.
+Use with `--time` to measure time as a difference of real duration of the operation and the dry-run duration of the operation.
 For format of these files see [FORMAT](docs/FORMAT.md).
 Respects the Signature type specified in `-sig / --sig-type [type]`.